 Ant Eggs vs. Other Insect Eggs

-• Termite eggs are also white and oval-shaped but tend to be found in mud tubes or wood crevices and appear in much larger quantities.
+- Termite eggs are also white and oval-shaped, but tend to be found in mud tubes or wood crevices and appear in much larger quantities.

-• Cockroach eggs are brown, capsule-like, and much larger than ant eggs.
+- Cockroach eggs are brown, capsule-like, and much larger than ant eggs.
 They often contain multiple embryos in a single case (ootheca).

 Where You Might Find Ant Eggs in Your Home

-• Behind baseboards and walls
+- Behind baseboards and walls

-• Inside cabinets and drawers
+- Inside cabinets and drawers

-• Under sinks or appliances
+- Under sinks or appliances

-• In soil near the foundation
+- In the soil near the foundation

-• Within insulation or wall voids
+- Within insulation or wall voids

 Warning Signs You Might Have a Nest Nearby

-• Increased ant activity indoors, especially in kitchens and bathrooms
+- Increased ant activity indoors, especially in kitchens and bathrooms

-• Visible ant trails leading to and from nesting sites
+- Visible ant trails leading to and from nesting sites

-• Small piles of soil or sawdust near baseboards or wall cracks
+- Small piles of soil or sawdust near baseboards or wall cracks

-• A musty or acidic odor, common with certain species like odorous house ants
+- A musty or acidic odor, common with certain species like odorous house ants

 How Ant Eggs Fit into the Colony Lifecycle